Get All the Dirt

 Have you read all about the benefits of turmeric and now want to try growing some fresh stock in your home garden?
 We're doing the same this season.
 Here's all you need to know.

 Turmeric can be grown for ornamental purposes solely, with wide tropical leaves and exotic flowers or brachts.
 It's attractive and provides that same "I'm sitting here sipping a cold one in a leafy jungle oasis" environment that cannas do.
 However, most will chose to grow their own turmeric to explore and reap the benefits of this popular herb.
-Turmeric rhizomes grow in a branced form similar to culinary ginge, but smaller.
+Turmeric rhizomes grow in a branched form similar to culinary ginger, but smaller.

 Turmeric is a member of the ginger family that's native to tropical Thailand, India and Indonesia.
 These plants do best planted outdoors where they prefer a little shade in hot regions and are happy under open canopy trees or planted along a fence that provides afternoon shade.
 In northern locations they can manage a bit more sun.
-Turmeric's large, wid leaves will catch breezes so to avoid breaks and tatters, it’s best to select a windfree site.
+Turmeric's large, wide leaves will catch breezes so to avoid breaks and tatters, it’s best to select a wind free site.

 Turmeric prefers moist, but not soggy, soil.
 Rich humusy garden soil is ideal and average garden soil that's been heavily amended with compost also works well.
-Adding a blanaced, slow release fertilizer when you plant provides nutrients to support the substantial growth that these plants produce each season.
+Adding a balanced, slow release fertilizer when you plant provides nutrients to support the substantial growth that these plants produce each season.
 Note that fertilizers with lots of nitrogen may encourage foliage production at the expense of robust roots.
 For beds, mulch after the rhizomes have sprouted to keep the soil cool and to reduce watering needs.